 Relationships between volunteers and health care professionals

 These differences are revealed in conflict and tension between volunteers and health care professionals and in one study just over 36% of volunteers had considered leaving their role.
-Although nurses and health care professionals were consistently noted as supportive and valuing of palliative care volunteers [1,6] nevertheless conflict arose from their different theoretical understandings of care from health care professionals not recognising the skills and contribution of volunteers, a lack of role clarity and consequent inconsistency in volunteers support, a different interpretation of boundaries, a mismatch in expectations about volunteer autonomy and health care professional’s supervision and from contested understandings of confidentiality.
-The consequent tension resulted in frustration for volunteers at being too rigorously ‘policed’ by clinicians a sense of being less valued in the clinical hierarchy [1,3,5,6] receiving late or insufficient referrals as well as experiencing exacerbated ‘job stress’.
+Although nurses and health care professionals were consistently noted as supportive and valuing of palliative care volunteers [1,6,8,9] nevertheless conflict arose from their different theoretical understandings of care from health care professionals not recognising the skills and contribution of volunteers, a lack of role clarity and consequent inconsistency in volunteers support, a different interpretation of boundaries, a mismatch in expectations about volunteer autonomy and health care professional’s supervision and from contested understandings of confidentiality.
+[1,8,9] The consequent tension resulted in frustration for volunteers at being too rigorously ‘policed’ by clinicians a sense of being less valued in the clinical hierarchy [1,3,5,6,8,9] receiving late or insufficient referrals as well as experiencing exacerbated ‘job stress’.
+Balancing regulation and formalisation of roles and boundaries of volunteers can help reduce the confusion by staff, volunteers and family whilst allowing volunteers to keep their creativity and individualised focus on the person.
+[8,9]

 Volunteers, training and support

-In general terms the goal of training is to empower volunteers and to understand their limits of service delivery, help them understand the palliative care system and so buffer against burnout.
-[1,5,6] In the review by Pesut et al. two studies evaluated that volunteers felt more prepared to deal with the challenges of death and dying and had better self-care and well-being after completing either a 27-hour or 40-hour initial training program with ongoing learning tasks.
+In the review by Pesut et al. , two studies evaluated that volunteers felt more prepared to deal with the challenges of death and dying and had better self-care and well-being after completing either a 27-hour or 40-hour initial training program with ongoing learning tasks.

 Volunteers play a valuable role in palliative care and their skills can be utilised in a variety of contextual settings.
 It is important to remember that volunteers are offering their time and energy without financial reimbursement and enjoy the social and flexible nature of the role.
 However, training and initiation into palliative care organisations is important to define volunteer roles, reduce ambiguity and provide support and strategies for self-care and further skills in managing particular challenges that will be encountered in supporting people through their end of life.
 Currently the diversity of roles, contexts and theoretical understandings of palliative care complicate our understanding of how best to train and support volunteers but positive relationships between health care professionals and volunteers provides a positive basis for which volunteers to contribute to palliative care outcomes.
 More quality research is required in this area.